Biography and education

 Complementing their practical expertise, the professor holds certifications as both a paralegal and a Texas mediator, showcasing a commitment to excellence and a multifaceted understanding of the legal landscape.
 This diverse background positions them as a valuable asset to both the academic and professional realms within the realm of criminal justice.

-In addition to their extensive background as an adult probation officer, criminal justice teacher, and certifications as a paralegal and Texas mediator, this professor brings practical insights gained from hands-on practicum experience in corrections.
-Their well-rounded expertise encompasses various facets of the criminal justice system, making them a valuable asset with a comprehensive understanding of both theoretical concepts and real world applications in corrections.
+In addition to their extensive background as an adult probation officer, criminal justice teacher, dual credit instructor, on-line instructor, faculty instructor and certifications as a paralegal and Texas mediator, this professor brings practical insights gained from hands-on practicum experience in corrections.
+Her well-rounded expertise encompasses various facets of the criminal justice system, making her a valuable asset with a comprehensive understanding of both theoretical concepts and real world applications in corrections.

 With a passion for fostering knowledge and contributing to public safety, she stands poised to make a lasting impact in academia and beyond.